saptarshibasu/kafka-study/README.md

 * Compaction is useful to implement event sourcing or materialized view pattern
 * The original offset of the messages are not changed
 * Compaction also allows for deletes.
 A message with a key and a null payload will be treated as a delete from the log
-* Delete markers will themselves be cleaned out of the log after a period of time (`delete retention point`) to free up space
+* Delete markers will themselves be cleaned out of the log after a period of time to free up space
 * It is possible for a consumer to miss delete markers if it lags by more than `delete.retention.ms` (default 24 hrs)
 * The compaction is done in the background by periodically recopying log segments
 * Cleaning does not block reads and can be throttled to use no more than a configurable amount of I/O throughput to avoid impacting producers and consumers